brandonsu2/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$
 ```
 The working directory was `/home/lecture1`.
 When provided with a directory argument, `cat`
-outputs the name of the directory and says it is a directory.
+outputs the name of the directory and specifies it as a directory.
 This is an error as `cat` is
 used for reading and concatenating contents of a file, not of a directory.

 **File Argument**